myavuzokumus/LightweightWeatherApp/README.md

 ## Packages

-- [hive](https://pub.dev/packages/google_nav_bar) - Save for the user’s selected city in device’s storage.
+- [hive](https://pub.dev/packages/hive) - Save for the user’s selected city in device’s storage.
+- [lottie](https://pub.dev/packages/lottie) - To use animated icons in app.